Truthful Interval Covering: Introduction

 The research agenda of {\em approximate mechanism design without money} was put forward by \citet{PT09} and aims to capture settings involving selfish participants, in which truthful mechanisms are used to optimize a social objective.
 These mechanisms are compared, via their approximation ratio, against the performance of the best-possible outcome, which would be achievable if the participants were not selfish.
 The prototypical problem in this field is that of truthful (or strategyproof) facility location, which, following its inception in \citep{PT09}, has flourished into an extremely fruitful research area, giving rise to a plethora of works on several different variants; see the the comprehensive survey of \citet{chan2021mechanism} for details.

 Our setting is markedly different from facility location, where the cost of an agent depends on the \emph{distance} from the location of the facility.
 In contrast, in our case, the cost of an agent is a function of how much her associated interval is covered.
 Still, there are some conceptual similarities between the two problems, namely in terms of the truthful mechanisms employed to achieve the approximation guarantees.
 In particular, similarly to the literature of facility location, we also employ mechanisms that are based around $k$-th ordered statistics (e.g., the median) of the agents' reports.
 These are in fact not particular to facility location, but more generally centered around the concept of single-peaked preferences \citep{black1948rationale,moulin1980}.
 Despite this superficial connection, the proofs for the performance of these mechanisms are very much different in the TIC problem; it is worth mentioning that, contrary to the setting of \citep{PT09}, in TIC these mechanisms provably do not admit social-cost minimizing outcomes.
-Another related problem is that of strategyproof activity scheduling \citep{xu2020strategyproof}, in which an activity (represented by an interval) is to be placed on a line based on the preferences of self-interested agents.
-Despite the superficial similarity, this setting is again notably different from ours; in activity scheduling, each agent reports a single point and her cost is the distance from the closest endpoint of the activity interval.
-This makes the problem much closer to facility location rather than our covering problem.